 So, we can see that the “don’t knock ’em ’til you try ’em” message of these cartoons addressed a very serious problem.
 Snobbish uplifters did not like the movies and were determined to stomp them out or at least regulate them out of business.

 It could be argued that any form of popular entertainment is subject to these attacks in its infancy.
 From novels to television to video games, accusations of ruining civilization have always been an issue.
+In modern times, it could be the case that this extends to adult websites such as cartoon porno.
 I guess the simple fact is that some people are never, ever happy.